DFE-Digital/teaching-vacancies/documentation/deployments.md

 ### Checks before merging to master branch - GitHub Actions

-- There are GitHub Action checks, which must pass before a merge is allowed to the master branch
+- There are GitHub Action checks, which must pass before a merge is allowed to the master branch.
+This is configured through GitHub's settings > Braches > Edit branch protection rules.
+From here, you can add or remove checks to perform before merging

 ### Build and deploy to staging and production - GitHub Actions

-When a PR is approved and merged into `master` branch, the GitHub actions workflow [deploy.yml](/.github/workflows/deploy) performs these steps:
+When a PR is approved and merged into `master` branch, the GitHub actions workflow [build_and_deploy.yml](../.github/workflows/build_and_deploy.yml) performs these steps:

 - Builds and tags a Docker image from code in the `master` branch
 - Tags the Docker image with the commit SHA as the tag
 - Logs in to Github's container registry as the service account `twd-tv-ci`
 - Pushes the image to GitHub packages
-- Calls the [deploy_app.yml](/.github/workflows/deploy_app.yml) workflow to use Terraform to update the `web` and `worker` apps to use the new Docker image, and apply any changes to the `staging` environment
+- Calls the [deploy_app.yml](../.github/workflows/deploy_app.yml) workflow to use Terraform to update the `web` and `worker` apps to use the new Docker image, and apply any changes to the `staging` environment
 - Runs a smoke test against the `staging` environment
-- Calls the [deploy_app.yml](/.github/workflows/deploy_app.yml) workflow to use Terraform to update the `web` and `worker` apps to use the new Docker image, and apply any changes to the `production` environment, same is done for `QA` and `research` environments.
+- Calls the [deploy_app.yml](../.github/workflows/deploy_app.yml) workflow to use Terraform to update the `web` and `worker` apps to use the new Docker image, and apply any changes to the `production` environment, same is done for `QA` and `research` environments.
+- Performs Post Deployment steps e.g. deploy teraform/monitoring module, which is responsible for deploying Prometheus, influxDB and Grafana.
 - Sends a Slack notification to the `#twd_tv_dev` channel

 ### Merge and concurrency deployment management